Guy House (Natchitoches, Louisiana)

-Guy House, located at 309 Pine Street, Natchitoches, Louisiana, is a one-and-a-half-story Greek Revival house built in c.1850 by Samuel Eldridge Guy.
+Guy House, located at 309 Pine Street, Natchitoches, Louisiana, United States, is a one-and-a-half-story Greek Revival house built in c.1850 by Samuel Eldridge Guy.
 It was listed on the National Register of Historic Places in 1988.

 It is a "galleried cottage", i.e. a small house with a porch (gallery), with vernacular Greek Revival style as interpreted by local builders and carpenters in rural DeSoto Parish.